-I am also pleased to inform you that the Company complies with the Corporate Governance Code issued by the Ministry of Industry, Commerce and Tourism.
-As customary, the Annual Report for the year includes the Board's Corporate Governance Report for your reference.
+The company continues to closely follow the Corporate Governance Code issued by the Ministry of Industry, Commerce & Tourism, as well as the requirements within the CBB Rule Book and other corporate best practices in conducting its day-to-day operations.
+As customary, the Annual Report for the year shall include the Board's Corporate Governance Report, for your reference.